Books Similar to Harry Potter

 Beastologist Series by R. L. LaFevers (6 – 9 years)

 Great for newer readers, this easy chapter book series is about a boy named Nathaniel Fludd who lives with his Aunt Phil.
 As it turns out, she is a beastologist — a protector of mythological creatures.
 Good but not excellent.
-However, I think kids will like it.
+However, I think it’s similar to the mythical creatures in Harry Potter so kids will like that.

 Chronicles of Narnia by C. S. Lewis (8 years and up)

-I think you already know about these books but if you don’t, they’re absolutely engaging fantasy adventures that will hook your kids.
+I think you already know about these books but if you don’t, they’re absolutely engaging fantasy adventures that will hook your kids just like Harry Potter.
 We recently listened to the series on audio book which was even more fun to hear it read in a British accent.
 (Since we’re American.)

 Fablehaven series by Brandon Mull (9 – 13 years)